wreck-lab/docs/phatv2/extra-bltouch.md

 layout: default
 parent: Extra
 title: BlTouch probe
-nav_order: 1
+nav_order: 11
 has_children: false
 ---

 ## Configure a BlTouch probe

 ### Wiring the probe
-The printHAT V2 is designed to be compatible with the [Antclabs BlTouch probe](https://www.antclabs.com/bltouch-v3) out of the box, which means the pinout on the GPIO and expansion ports of board match the probe connnectors with no need fo swapping wires.
+The printHAT V2 is designed to be compatible with the [Antclabs BlTouch probe](https://www.antclabs.com/bltouch-v3){:target="_blank"} out of the box, which means the pinout on the GPIO and expansion ports of board match the probe connnectors with no need fo swapping wires.
-Plug a genuine BlTouch to the printHAT according to the picture below
+Plug a genuine BlTouch to the printHAT according to the picture below.

 ![bltouch-pinout](../assets/img/phatv2_pinout_bltouch.png)